HMV: Acquisitions

 In 2006, the HMV Group purchased the Ottakar's book chain and merged it into Waterstones.
 The merger tied into HMV's strategy for growth, as many of the Ottakar's branches were in smaller towns.
 The Competition Commission provisionally cleared HMV Group, through Waterstones, for takeover of the Ottakar's group on 30 March 2006, stating that the takeover would "not result in a substantial lessening of competition".
 Waterstones then announced that it had successfully negotiated a takeover of Ottakar's on 31 May 2006.
-All 130 Ottakar's stores were rebranded as Waterstones prior to Christmas 2006.
-In March 2007, new group CEO Simon Fox announced a 10% reduction over three years in the enlarged Waterstones total store space, comprising mostly dual location shops created by the acquisition of Ottakar's.
+All 130 Ottakar's shops were rebranded as Waterstones prior to Christmas 2006.
+In March 2007, new group CEO Simon Fox announced a 10% reduction over three years in the enlarged Waterstones total shop space, comprising mostly dual location shops created by the acquisition of Ottakar's.

-On 29 June 2007, the entertainment retailer Fopp went into administration, with the closure of 81 stores and 800 staff made redundant.
-On 31 July HMV bought the brand and six stores that it said had traded profitably, saving around 70 jobs.
+On 29 June 2007, the entertainment retailer Fopp went into administration, with the closure of 81 shops and 800 staff made redundant.
+On 31 July HMV bought the brand and six shops that it said had traded profitably, saving around 70 jobs.